KevinGimbel/passt/README.md

 !["Passt logo"](.github/passt-logo-1.png)

-`passt` is a zero-dependency random string generator that can be used to generate passwords in terminals or in your application.
+`passt` is a "zero-dependency" random string generator that can be used to generate passwords in terminals or in your application.

 <!-- BEGIN mktoc -->
 - [Zero Dependencies?](#zero-dependencies)